Websoft9/plugin-myapps/docs/developer.md

 **Frontend**

-- ui: react-bootstrap, classnames
+- ui: react-bootstrap, classnames, mui
 - js framework: [Create React App](https://create-react-app.dev/docs/documentation-intro)
 - template: no use

 **Backend API**

-- apphub: Gitea API is used to provide service  for the apphub, such as querying, creating repository, and modifying repository files
+- apphub: this is for manage installed applications
 - cockpit: this is for running command at host machine

 ## Build and Test